alvimm/udacity-project-refactor-udagram/README.md

   - AWS_BUCKET
   - JWT_SECRET

-Build images with:
+2. Build images with:
-`docker-compose -f ./udacity-c3-deployment/docker/docker-compose-build.yaml build` Then run with:
+`docker-compose -f ./udacity-c3-deployment/docker/docker-compose-build.yaml build`
+3. Then run with:
 `docker-compose -f ./udacity-c3-deployment/docker/docker-compose.yaml up`
+4. See the app in localhost:8100.

 ### Running with Kubernetes